International Domain Names in IIS(Kristofer Gafvert, August 2, 2007)

 Should I really use the punycoded domain name as Host header?

 In theory, the browser can send either the punycoded domain name, or a non-punycoded domain name in the Host header.
 According to RFC 2616 HTTP 1.1, the host header "MAY contain characters from character sets other than ISO-8859-1", but only when encoded according to the rules of RFC 2047.
+I do however not know the support in IIS 6.0 for Host header values that are not punycoded but instead are encoded according to the rules of RFC 2047.
+Formal support for IDN comes with Windows Server 2008 according to New Networking Features in Windows Server 2008 and Windows Vista.

 Applies to [?]